stefanocovino/GregoryLoredo.jl/docs/src/Example.md

 Log maximum power: 1.56, angular frequency at maximum: 0.029, period: 218.49 days
 ```

-As a matter of fact, the peak at `\sim 157` days is still there, but a new peak at `\sim 218` days appears.
+As a matter of fact, the peak at `~157` days is still there, but a new peak at `~218` days appears.
 Both peaks are now less promiment, possibly suggesting that the identified periodicity is not (basing upon the available data) very solid.